webmastersmith/WGU_Cloud_Computing/D335_Intro_Programming_Python/Intro_Python.md

 # SORT -default lowest to highest.
 # https://docs.python.org/3/howto/sorting.html
 # in place, returns nothing.
-a.sort()
+a.sort() # default, low to high.
 a.sort(key=str.lower, reverse=False) # applies function to each item in list 'before' comparing.
 Does not mutate items. b = sorted(a, key=str.capitalize) # returns copy of array, sorted.

 # SET
-# No Index, No Order.
-CanNOT use SLICE NOTATION.
+# NO INDEX, No Order.
+NO SLICE NOTATION.
 Looks similar to Dict.
 # will only store unique items.
 Will not be in same order.
 my_set = {1,2,3} # unique values, others will be discarded.
 my_set2 = {3,2,1}